Choosing the best outdoor TV can be really overwhelming. But, it doesn't have to be.

 I mean, it will still turn off and on, and display a picture, right?

-In this article, I hope to introduce you to the challenges that any TV you put outdoors will be up against—the things that might ruin your television and your experience, and waste your investment.
+In this article, I'll introduce you to the challenges that any TV you put outdoors will be up against—the things that might ruin your television and your experience, and waste your investment.

 I'll show you how to size up your outdoor entertainment needs, and use that info to choose the best outdoor TV for your home or business situation.

-Summary: How To Choose the Best Outdoor TV
+4 Steps To Choosing the Best Outdoor TV

 Choosing the Best Outdoor TV…

 There are many things to consider when selecting the best outdoor TV, and it can feel pretty random:

 - Location (Is it in a shaded or sunny area?
 How will you mount it?)

 - Risk of physical damage (i.e. bad weather, debris, children playing nearby)